 Dusk OS aims to bridge that gap and be a Forth that, yes, is a bit more complex than your run-of-the-mill Forth, but is careful to keep that very high "power density" making Forth revolutionary and use that spurious power that modern hardware gives us, thus competing better, feature-wise, with the modern software stack.

-One thing that makes Dusk OS special is that it boots from a tiny kernel weighting less than 3000 bytes.
+One thing that makes Dusk OS special is that it boots from a tiny kernel weighting less than 3000 bytes2.
 From this tiny core, on boot, it builds its way up, from source code, to a system that has a functional C compiler, which then allows it to bootstrap itself some more, from source code.

 This peculiarity of Dusk OS has interesting properties.
 The nicest one, in my humble opinion, is that this allows us to sidestep the entire problems of binary compatibility and relocation and only deal with source compatibility.
 So, no ELF, no binutils, only code that is designed to run from where it was generated in the first place.
 This is so much simpler!